Complete Guide to Safely Selling a House for Cash

 - You can work with a traditional real estate agent

 - You can try listing the home on your own (FSBO or for sale by owner)

 - You can work with an as-is cash marketplace, like Sundae, that connects sellers with trusted local cash buyers and handles the details of the transaction

 If you’re listing your home yourself, there are a few things you can do to help market your property to cash buyers.
 Make sure to list your home as “for sale by owner” (FSBO) and include the words “cash only” in the title.
 This will help attract buyers who are specifically looking for homes that they can pay for in cash.

 7 steps to safely selling your home for cash

 - Find a reputable cash buyer.
 Do some research and make sure you find a reputable buyer who has a good track record.
-A marketplace like Sundae will save you this step, as we find trusted local investors for you.
+A marketplace like Sundae will save you this step, as we find trusted local real estate investors for you.

 - Review the terms of the cash offer and proof of funds.
-A buyer’s written offer (or purchase agreement) should include the sale price, contingencies, earnest money deposit and the closing date.
+A buyer’s written offer (or purchase agreement) should include the sale price, contingencies, earnest money deposit, and the closing date.
 They should also include proof of funds to verify they have the money to buy the house.
 To get the best available price, seek out competing offers.